plentymarkets/terra-components-doc/src/app/view/guide/readme-de.md

 <space>
 <img src="../src/app/assets/images/step3.png" width="1000px">

-* the documentation renders the example component you are writing.
 * create a angular component.
 	* the correct convention to name the component `selector` is '`selector`-example'
 	* `example`: 'terra-button-example'